quantarray/skylark/README.md

-kg to lb should be(Some(2.204625)) kg to g should be(Some(1000)) kg to cg should be(Some(100000))
+kg to lb should be(Some(2.204625)) kg to g should be(Some(1000)) kg to cg should be(Some(100000)) kg to oz_metric should be(None) // Default conversion is not guaranteed to exist
 ```

 You can take existing units and compose more complex ones by multiplying, dividing, and exponentiating.